CosmoLike/cocoa/README.md

         $GLOBALPYTHON3 -m venv $ROOTDIR/.local/ --system-site-packages
     fi

-The command `venv` activates an [isolated python environment](https://python-guide-kr.readthedocs.io/ko/latest/dev/virtualenvs.html) that utilizes system packages if available (and if the users allows it via the enviroment flag `DONT_USE_SYSTEM_PIP_PACKAGES`)  but does not affect them in any way in case upgrades are required.
-Finally, consistent use of the scripts [compile_external_modules](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/compile_external_modules) and [stop_cocoa](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/stop_cocoa) ensures that `PYTHONPATH`, `LD_LIBRARY_PATH`, and `PATH` are not affected once the user decides to switch projects, avoiding the potential use of Cobaya's required packages elsewhere.
+The command `venv` activates an [isolated python environment](https://python-guide-kr.readthedocs.io/ko/latest/dev/virtualenvs.html) that utilizes system packages if available and if the users allows it via the enviroment flag `DONT_USE_SYSTEM_PIP_PACKAGES`.
+Finally, consistent use of the scripts [compile_external_modules](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/compile_external_modules) and [stop_cocoa](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/stop_cocoa) ensures that `PYTHONPATH`, `LD_LIBRARY_PATH`, and `PATH` are not affected once you decide to switch projects, avoiding the potential use of Cobaya's packages elsewhere.

-Once the manual installation of all required packages is performed, the environment keys
+The environment keys

     export IGNORE_ALL_PIP_INSTALLATION=1